yig/GMU-CS425/README.md

 * 2023-08-30: mentioned `add_packages("glfw", {public = true})` in checkpoint 2.
 * 2023-08-30: fixed link to `globals.h` example
 * 2023-08-30: added a link to the xmake FAQ and a workaround for curl certificate issues
+* 2023-08-31: mentioned `xmake repo -u` to update the known packages